daniel5151/clicky/README.md

 ./scripts/add_ipodloader_cfg_to_rawhd.sh
 ```

 The resulting disk image is only 64MiB in size.
-It's formatted using MBR, and has two partitions: the iPod firmware partition, and a FAT32 partition.
+It follows WinPod formatting (MBR), and has two partitions: the iPod firmware partition, and a FAT32 partition.

 Getting data onto the disk image is a bit finicky.
 On Linux, you can run `sudo mount -o loop,offset=$((12288 * 512)) ipodhd.img tmp/` to mount the FAT32 partition.
 The specific offset number corresponds to the location of the FAT32 partition in the disk image.
 The offset value is determined by running `fdisk -lu ipodhd.img`.